choria-io/website/docs/content/federation/index.md

 Deploying large distributed Collectives can be tricky mainly due to the operation concerns of running a single huge Middleware Deployment spanning multiple Data Centres or even Countries.

 In the past there was no choice but to run such a single distributed Middleware deployment.
 With Choria you can divide your network into smaller, managable, parts and use a component called a *Federation Broker* to combine them into a single entity.
-With the NATS middleware Federation is recommended for setups spanning multiple Data Centres as it only supports Full Mesh networks.
+If your network span multiple datacenters Federating your networks using the Federation Broker is recommended.

 ## Topology